paulsmal/beam/README.md

-# Beam Gemini
+# Beam

 A lightweight HTTP streaming proxy server built with Rust and Axum that enables real-time file streaming between upload and download clients.

 ## Overview

-Beam Gemini acts as a streaming bridge between clients, allowing one client to upload a file while another simultaneously downloads it.
+Beam acts as a streaming bridge between clients, allowing one client to upload a file while another simultaneously downloads it.
 The server holds no persistent storage - it simply pipes data from uploader to downloader in real-time.

 ## Features